 11. MML does not tolerate off court trouble nor volatile social media posts.
 I will monitor your social media outlets and will alert you when inappropriate things are posted.
 While this may seem like an invasion, as I stated before, we run a program bordered by Christian principles.
 You represent your family, your school, yourself, and the Lakers.
 That will be handled in the appropriate manner.
 Continued misuse of social media will result in your suspension or dismissal from MML.
 Illegal activity will result in the same.

 All in all, the MML track record speaks for itself.
-In the 11th year of existence, we have been able to win some titles and produce a number of college-level players out of the program.
-I encourage you to click on the alumni link to see the names and think about the characters of the young men that are now performing on the college level.
+In the 13th year of existence, we have been able to win some titles, produce several professional players, and produce over 50 college-level players out of the program.
+I encourage you to click on the “alumni” link at the top of the page to see the names and think about the characters of the young men that are now performing on the college/pro level.
 We started MML to be a clean, trusted program in the midst of many of those that are not.
 Parents will not have to be worried about their children being mistreated or taken advantage of here.
 We will stand behind them and watch over them when they are in our care.
 We certainly need the help of as many parents that are willing to be involved in transporting kids, running fundraisers, keeping score, videotaping, etc. Just let us know where and when you are willing to help.
 Thank you all for your continued support of the Mid-Michigan Lakers.